eternaldemon/kanban-clone/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run eject`

+**Note: this is a one-way operation.
+Once you `eject`, you can’t go back!**

+If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
+This command will remove the single build dependency from your project.

+Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
+At this point you’re on your own.

+You don’t have to ever use `eject`.
+The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
+However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## Learn More